PrEP and COVID-19

 If you’re currently on PrEP, don’t stop.

-Someday, hopefully soon, life will return back to some state of normal and when it does, you’ll be protected.
-If you’ve stopped taking PrEP but want to restart, you’ll need to get tested to make sure you don’t have HIV.
-It will also take some time—anywhere between one week to one month—for PrEP to reach maximum effectiveness again.
+If you’ve stopped taking PrEP but want to start again, you’ll need to get tested for HIV.
+It will also take time—roughly between a week to one month—for PrEP to reach maximum effectiveness again.

 Need help paying for PrEP?

-Check out the Massachusetts Pre-Exposure Prophylaxis Drug Assistance Program (PrEPDAP), which can help cover the cost of your prescription.
-Gilead, the maker of Truvada and Descovy, may also be able to lower your cost to as little as $0.
+Check out the Massachusetts Pre-Exposure Prophylaxis Drug Assistance Program (PrEPDAP), which can help you cover the cost of PrEP.

-Need help paying for HIV, STD, or hepatitis testing?
+Need help paying for HIV, STD, or viral hepatitis testing?

-These programs offer free or low-cost testing services in Massachusetts.
+Check out these programs that offer free or low-cost testing services in Massachusetts.